-eBay.com has a very extensive help center with hundreds of pages of content that explains their website, gives you tips on how to deal with certain situations, and helps solve many of the common issues users experience while using eBay.
-However, not all problems can be solved this way, because each issue on eBay is unique, and sometimes, you just need the personal touch.
-If this is the case, you can contact eBay directly.
+eBay has a very extensive help center with hundreds of pages of content that explains their website, gives you tips on how to deal with certain situations, and helps solve many of the common issues users experience.
+However, not all problems can be solved this way, because each issue is unique, and sometimes, you just need the personal touch.
+If this is the case, you can contact its customer service department.

 Sign in to your eBay account, and click the Help & Contact menu, and then Contact Us.
-Here, you can choose a topic and subtopic, and access the help center pages to read about solutions to your problem.
-If you want to speak to someone on the phone, you can click Call Us to call eBay, or Call Me to have eBay call you.
+Choose a topic and subtopic, and access the help center pages to read about solutions to your problem.
+If you want to speak to someone on the phone, you can click Call Us, or Call Me to have eBay call you.

 If you want to access the eBay help pages directly, click here.
-If you need a bit more direction about each step of this process, read below for our step-by-step guide on how to contact eBay support.
-Otherwise, scroll down for our explanation of how to open an eBay item case, or our helpful tips for contacting eBay.
+If you need a bit more direction about each step of this process, read below for our step-by-step guide on how to contact support.
+Otherwise, scroll down for our explanation of how to open an eBay item case, or our helpful tips for contacting customer support.

 Go to www.ebay.com in your web browser of choice, and log in to your account.
 Any web browser should do the trick, but for this tutorial, we’ll be using Google Chrome.

 In the menu across the top, click Help & Contact.